ensdomains/docs/ens-improvement-proposals/ensip-xx-app-specific-records.md

 ### Abstract

-This ENSIP extends [ENSIP 9 (multichain address resolution)](ensip-9-multichain-address-resolution.md) and [ENSIP 11 (multichain address resolution)](ensip-11-multichain-address-resolution.md) to include a way to arbitrarily encode an app-specific key to allow app-specific address records.
+This ENSIP extends [ENSIP 9 (multichain address resolution)](ensip-9-multichain-address-resolution.md) and [ENSIP 11 (multichain address resolution)](ensip-11-multichain-address-resolution.md) and [ENSIP 5 (Text Records)](ensip-5-text-records.md) to include a way to app specific addresses and public keys.

 This allows a separation of concerns between a user's main Ethereum/EVM-chain account and a signing key specific to an application allowing easy rotation of those keys.

 ### Motivation